needle-mirror/com.unity.xr.arfoundation/Documentation~/arsubsystems/arsubsystems.md

 }
 ```

+## Tracking subsystems

+A *tracking subsystem* is a subsystem that detects and tracks one or more objects, called trackables, in the physical environment.

+A *trackable* represents something that a tracking subsystem can detect and track.
+For example, the [XRPlaneSubsystem](xref:UnityEngine.XR.ARSubsystems.XRPlaneSubsystem) detects and tracks [BoundedPlane](xref:UnityEngine.XR.ARSubsystems.BoundedPlane) trackables.
+Each trackable has a `TrackableId`, which is a 128-bit GUID (Globally Unique Identifier) that can be used to uniquely identify trackables across multiple frames as they are added, updated, or removed.

+In code, a trackable is defined as any class which implements [ITrackable](xref:UnityEngine.XR.ARSubsystems.ITrackable).
+In the `UnityEngine.XR.ARSubsystems` namespace, all trackable implementations (like [BoundedPlane](xref:UnityEngine.XR.ARSubsystems.BoundedPlane)) are structs.
+In the `UnityEngine.XR.ARFoundation` namespace, all trackable implementations (like [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane)) are components which wrap these structs.

 ## Implementing a provider

 To implement a provider for one or more of the subsystems in this package (for example, say you are a hardware manufacturer for a new AR device), Unity recommends that your implementation inherit from that subsystem's base class.
-These base class types follow a naming convention of `XR<Feature>Subsystem`, and they are found in the `UnityEngine.XR.ARSubsystems` namespace.
+These base class types follow a naming convention of **XR<Feature>Subsystem**, and they are found in the `UnityEngine.XR.ARSubsystems` namespace.
 Each subsystem base class has a nested abstract class called `Provider`, which is the primary interface you must implement for each subsystem you plan to support.

-### Tracking subsystems

-A **tracking subsystem** is a subsystem that detects and tracks one or more objects in the physical environment.
-Each tracking subsystem defines a method called `GetChanges`, which reports all added, updated, and removed trackables since the previous call to `GetChanges`.
-You are required to implement the `GetChanges` method, and you should expect it to be called once per frame.

-A **trackable** represents anything that can be detected and tracked in the physical environment.
-Each trackable can be uniquely identified by a `TrackableId`, a 128-bit GUID (Globally Unique Identifier) which can be used to identify trackables across multiple frames as they are added, updated, or removed.
-Your provider must not update or remove a trackable without adding it first, nor update a trackable after it has been removed.
+Subsystem implementations should be independent from each other.
+For example, your implementation of the [XRPlaneSubsystem](xref:UnityEngine.XR.ARSubsystems.XRPlaneSubsystem) should have the same behavior whether or not your [XRPointCloudSubsystem](xref:UnityEngine.XR.ARSubsystems.XRPointCloudSubsystem) implementation is also active in a user's scene.

 ### Registering a subsystem descriptor